Qana: Modern era

-After both attacks the residents of Qana built memorials to commemorate the deaths.

 Location

 Qana is located in the Tyre District within the Governorate (Mohafaza) of South Lebanon.
 It is 14 km away from the center of the caza and 92 km from the capital of Lebanon, Beirut.
 Qana stands at an altitude of 300 m and the town's size is approximately 1100 ha.
 Surrounding villages include Hanaway, Deir Kanoun, Rmadiyyeh, Deir Amess and Siddikine.

-Residents

-In 2007, the registered population was an estimated 7,700 (based on the number of voters in the year 2000 that reached around 4,940).
-The resident population did then not exceed 3,800 and the number of households was estimated at 620.
-In terms of confession, Shiites constituted 95% of Qana's resident population, but the registered population was distributed as follows: